data301-2020-winter2/course-project-group_1021/analysis/Angel/scripts/ReadMe.md

 The first method chain is just to read the csv file and rename the columns to be consistent with my teammate.

-From there on, I'm making a bunch of method chains to create new dataframes
+From there on, I'm making a bunch of method chains to create new dataframes to help with my analysis.
+Here it mostly involves dropping certain rows that don't fit the wanted conditions and then resetting the index.